 As humans, we are mostly visual creatures so are drawn first to imagery rather than text.
 We take in and assimilate pictures fast so this makes a book aesthetic perfect for capturing your readers’ attention.

 Think about it, a book cover will capture a reader, who will then check out the blurb on the back.

 Maybe you haven’t yet published your story, maybe it’s not even finished.
 This doesn’t mean you can’t be building interest in your work now.

 So what goes into a book aesthetic?

-An aesthetic is usually made up of imagery that connects to your story, themes and characters.
+A book aesthetic is usually made up of imagery that connects to your story, themes, settings, specific scenes and/or characters.

 How to come up with an aesthetic collage